Together-Java/ModernJava/src/packages/the_default_package.md

 # The Default Package

-When your classes don't have a package declaration at, we say those are in the "default package."
+When your classes don't have a package declaration, we say those are in the "default package."

 ```java,no_run
 // No package declaration means default package